BH1SCW/MorseRunner/Readme.txt

 VERSION HISTORY
+1.70 (BG4FQD)
+  - Adjust UI, support windows scheme.
+  - Support showing callsign infomation, You can modify it in the "ARRL.LIST"
+  - Disable hot key: "\" to prevent pressing by carelessness.
+  - Some other bugs fixing.

-1.69
+1.69 (BG4FQD)
   - Add "Hi-Score web page" server in MorseRunner.ini.
-  - Change Callersign Font to 'Consolar', You can find the font in office 2007, windows visit/7/8 etc.;
+  - Change default Font to Cleartype 'segoe ui', 'Consolar';
   - Change string to Unicode, Building with Delphi 2010 sp3.